 One of the biggest mistakes you can make as a newbie is biting off more than you can chew.
 Let’s take a look at these two goals.
-“I want to place in the Sundown Marathon next month!” and “I want to lose 30 pounds in a month!”
+“I want to place in the Sundown Marathon next month!” and “I want to lose 10kg in a month!”
 Do they sound realistic?

 A person who has not been exercising or training regularly will not be able to place in a marathon easily, or even finish a marathon without risk of injury.
 Losing too much weight suddenly may also hurt our health and immune system.

 Setting a goal that is too big and unrealistic—and often unsafe—will do more harm than good for us.

 Your goals should be

 If you work overtime most nights, it may not be realistic to commit to a 45-minute gym session daily after work.
 Split your workouts: 10 minutes in the morning, 15 minutes during lunch, and 20 minutes after work .Doing

 some physical activity is better than doing none.
 Adults should start by doing